-Coronavirus: Amid surge in China, here’s what measures the states and Centre have taken
+Coronavirus: Amid surge in China, here are the measures that states and Centre have taken

 India had relaxed its Covid restrictions earlier this year after a drop in infections.